RubenVerborgh/SALAD-Website/content/alacarte.md

 : novel ideas, concepts, and applications that combine Linked Data and Web APIs / services

 When?
-: ESWC workshop on May 26, 2014 – submission deadline: March 15, 2014
+: ESWC workshop on May 31st or June 1st, 2015

 How?
 : an interactive workshop with lots of discussion, accepted paper presentations and [keynote](/aperitif/)

 Where?
-: Crete, Greece at the [ESWC conference](http://2014.eswc-conferences.org/)
+: Portorož, Slovenia at the [ESWC conference](http://2015.eswc-conferences.org/)

 ### Recipe
 Current developments on the Web have been marked by the increased use and popularity of Linked Data and Web APIs.
 However, these two technologies remain mostly disjunct in terms of developing solutions and applications in an integrated way.
 Therefore, we aim to explore the possibilities of facilitating a better integration of Web APIs and Linked Data, thus enabling the harvesting and provisioning of data through applications and services on the Web.
 In particular, we focus on investigating how resources exposed via Web APIs can be used together with Web semantic data, as means for enabling a shared use and providing a basis for developing rich applications on top.